freealise/freealise/ar/README.md

 ([AR.js](https://github.com/AR-js-org/AR.js))
 [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5)
 lightgl csg for 3d drawing in ar with opencv; spheres, cylinders and earcut
-  two sides of sphere of equal triangles (?) with displacement vectors,
+  two sides of sphere (~skybox) with displacement vectors,
   points at 0 depth are the same as on the other side,
   layers are separate objects